hendrikfolkerts/sestopy/README.md

 EXECUTE

 The program can be executed from source.
-Python3 needs to be installed and the program can be started with the command:
+Python3 with PyQt5 needs to be installed and the program can be started with the command:
 - in Windows: python main.py
 - in Linux: python3 main.py